-- A complete picture of available resources is known to decision makers - All available resources are used appropriately and arrive where and when they are most needed - Additional resources can be secured for responders as their own resources are expended or damaged - Critical resource needs of the public are met despite disruption of commerce and infrastructure - Accountability is maintained for the jurisdiction's use of resources finding and staging resources to meet these needs and tracking those resources through to demobilization.
+- A complete picture of available resources is known to decision makers - All available resources are used appropriately and arrive where and when they are most needed - Additional resources can be secured for responders as their own resources are expended or damaged - Critical resource needs of the public are met despite disruption of commerce and infrastructure - Accountability is maintained for the jurisdiction's use of resources

+As presented here, resource management is a process that ranges from determining needs to finding and staging resources to meet these needs and tracking those resources through to demobilization.
 In practice, different jurisdictions assign parts of this process to several different organizational elements.
 The purpose of this Resource Annex is to provide a clear picture of the full resource management process, including local, state, and federal processes and procedures, as well as partnerships with the private sector, non-profit and non-governmental agencies.